-Smaller or preterm newborns have more difficulty maintaining a normal body temperature, and it may be necessary to employ these supports in addition to the above:
+Smaller or preterm newborns have more difficulty maintaining a normal body

 - Clean food-grade plastic wrap or a bag may be used to prevent heat loss through evaporation if the newborn is less than 32 weeks gestational age (GA). - Portable gel warming mattress.